Napstablook0/Minecraft-Computer/README.md

 In general, my project is written in a mix of English and French.

-I am only 17 years old, and this project took me about 3 months to complete.
+I am only 17 years old at the moment of making this project, and it took me about 3 months to complete.

 ---